Johann Georg Wagler: Contributions

-The name showed up in its ablative form as “Cylindrophe melanoto.”
-While at the time of discovery, a specimen was available to Johann Georg Wagler in the collection of the “Museo Lugdunensi Bat[avorum]” (now RMNH), Wagler also referred to a figure of “Tortricis melanoti” by Caspar Georg Carl Reinwardt (1773–1854), which was likely part of Heinrich Boie's (1794–1827) unpublished manuscript Erpétologie de Java.
-The nominative form “Cylindrophis melanotus” (nomen corrigendum) was instead listed by Wagler (1830) in an account for the genus Cylindrophis.
+The name showed up in its ablative form as "Cylindrophe melanoto."
+While at the time of discovery, a specimen was available to Wagler in the collection of the "Museo Lugdunensi Bat[avorum]" (now RMNH), Wagler also referred to a figure of "Tortricis melanoti" by Caspar Georg Carl Reinwardt (1773–1854), which was likely part of Heinrich Boie's (1794–1827) unpublished manuscript Erpétologie de Java.
+The nominative form "Cylindrophis melanotus" (nomen corrigendum) was instead listed by Wagler (1830) in an account for the genus Cylindrophis.
 Two further species, currently in synonymy with Cylindrophis melanotus, were described in the early 20th Century, C. celebensis Smith, 1927 from Sulawesi and C. heinrichi Ahl, 1933 from the Moluccan island of Halmahera.
-Johann Georg Wagler described his new species as possessing a light snout with dark mottling.
+Wagler described his new species as possessing a light snout with dark mottling.

 In 2008, a study was conducted to determine the important impacts for the nomenclature of Kinglet Calyptura Calyptura cristata as well as of its distribution (Stopiglia, Straker & Raposo, 2008).
-The work of Johann Georg Wagler was used to analyse the findings.
+The work of Wagler was used to analyse the findings.
 A specimen (ZMB 2306) of Kinglet Calyptura Calyptura cristata retrieved in São Paulo by Friedrich Sellow (1789–1831) and Ignaz Franz J. M. von Olfers (1793–1872) was rediscovered in the ornithological collection of the Museum für Naturkunde (ZMB) in Berlin in 2007.
 Specimen ZMB 2306 has two labels: a label in red inscribed ‘Pipra tyrannulus Wagler and a green label from the original mount that identifies the specimen as Pipra (R.) tyrannulus.
 In relation to the species of Pipra tyrannulus Wagler, 1830, it appears that Wagler (1830) worked on a revision of the genus Pipra and proposed a new combination for ‘Regulus tyrannulus Lichtenstein’.

 The name tyrannulus has been interpreted in two different ways throughout the course of history.
 Sclater considered Pipra tyrannulus Wagler, 1830, as a synonym of Calyptura cristata, whereas Hellmayr claimed Pipra tyrannulus Wagler, 1830, to be a new name for Pardalotus cristatus Vieillot, 1818.
 Breaking down the specimen and history, it is obvious that Wagler (1830) was first to publish the name tyrannulus.
-Although Johann Georg Wagler never claimed to be the author of the specific name, in accordance with the terms of the Code (ICZN 1999) he is, nevertheless, its author.
+Although Wagler never claimed to be the author of the specific name, in accordance with the terms of the Code (ICZN 1999) he is, nevertheless, its author.
 Wagler never brought up tyrannulus as being a new name for cristatus.
 He instead mentioned Pardalotus cristatus as a synonym of Pipra tyrannulus.